Twinjet: History

 The Vought F7U Cutlass was one of the first modern twinjet fighters.

 As jet aircraft emerged in the 1940s, many early airframes would be twinjets, as contemporary engines were not generally powerful and reliable enough to power airframes via a single engine.
 However, the first jet aircraft to fly, Germany’s Heinkel He 178, would be single engine-powered; its relatively small form, low weight, and its status as a prototype vice an operational aircraft meant that considerations for speed, reliability, and safety were secondary.

 The first twinjet to fly was the German fighter-prototype, the Heinkel He 280, flying on 30 March 1941 with a pair of nacelle-mounted Heinkel HeS 8 turbojets.
 The first operational jet fighter aircraft, the German Messerschmitt Me 262, mounted two Junkers Jumo 004 engines.

 On 15 May 1941 the first British jet, the Gloster E.28/39 made its first flight and was powered by a single engine.
 However, the first British jet to enter production was a twinjet, the Gloster Meteor.

-The United States of America’s first jet was a twinjet; The Bell P-59 Airacomet would first fly on 1 October 1942.
+The United States of America’s first jet was a twinjet; the Bell P-59 Airacomet would first fly on 1 October 1942.
 However, the first American production jet, the Lockheed P-80 Shooting Star, was a single-jet aircraft.

 The twinjet configuration was used for short-range narrow-bodied aircraft such as the McDonnell Douglas DC-9 and Boeing 737.
-The Airbus A300 was initially not successful when first produced as a short-range widebody, as airlines operating the A300 on short-haul routes had to reduce frequencies to try and fill the high-capacity aircraft, and lost passengers to airlines operating more frequent narrow-body flights.
+The Airbus A300 was initially not successful when first produced as a short-range widebody, as airlines operating the A300 on short-haul routes had to reduce frequencies to try to fill the high-capacity aircraft, and lost passengers to airlines operating more frequent narrow-body flights.
 However, after the introduction of ETOPS rules that allowed twin-engine jets to fly long-distance routes that were previously off-limits to them, Airbus was able to further develop the A300 as a medium- to long-range airliner to increased sales; Boeing launched its widebody twinjet, the Boeing 767, in response.